ktaliaferro/gps-viewer/README.md

 To move forward and backward between screens, use the next and previous page buttons on your transmitter.

+Once you get to the map screen, use the aileron stick to scroll forward and backward in time and inspect individual data points.
+Use the rudder stick to fine tune your selection.

 To exit the app, press and hold the return button on your transmitter.

 ## Satellite Image